Carmel, New York

 Carmel (pronounced /ˈkɑːrməl/) is a town in Putnam County, New York, United States.
 As of the 2020 United States census, the town had a population of 33,576.
-The town may have been named after Mount Carmel in Israel.

 The Town of Carmel is on the southern border of Putnam County, abutting Westchester County, approximately 50 mi north of New York City and 10 mi west of Danbury, Connecticut.
 It has no incorporated villages, although the hamlets of Carmel and Mahopac each have populations sizable enough to be considered villages.